ninextycode/fast_screenshots_python/README.md

-# Fast screenshots on ubuntu in python
+# Fast screenshots on ubuntu with python
 Capturing video from the screen on ubuntu using opencv, X11 and boost python.

 Screen capture code is based on this question. https://stackoverflow.com/questions/24988164/c-fast-screenshots-in-linux-for-use-with-opencv